6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 What is Timeliness Data Quality Dimension?

-Timeliness refers to the time lag between the actual event time and the time the event is captured in a system, making it available for use.
+Timeliness refers to the time lag between the actual event time and the time the event is captured in a system, making it available for use. |

 When an actual event occurs, the system needs to capture the event information, process it, and store it for further downstream usage.
 However, this process is never instantaneous.

 The delay between actual event occurrence and the availability of data, defined by the business or the downstream process, defines the timeliness quality dimension.
-It is important to note that the data is still valid and simply delayed. |
+It is important to note that the data is still valid and simply delayed.

-Here we are considering two timeliness data quality examples
+Here we are considering two timeliness data quality examples:

-a.
-Late For Business Process
+Late for Business Process – Example

-Even though the data is accurate in terms of the business process and expectations, the timeliness issue makes the data of poor quality. |
+Even though the data is accurate for business processes and expectations, the issue of timeliness makes the data poor in quality

-b.
-Time Lag In Real-Time Systems
+Time Lag in Real-Time Systems – Example

 If there is a lag in the availability of data, their competitors will have an advantage.
 Even if the data is accurate, it still suffers from poor timeliness quality.
-A similar situation can occur with self-driving cars, where any lag in the arrival of data can cause accidents, as the system won’t be able to make course correction in time. |

 What is Currency Data Quality Dimension?